Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/ur-IN/learn-keys.md

 > Boneh-Lynn-Shacham (BLS) signatures have slow signing, very slow verification, require slow and much less secure pairing friendly curves, and tend towards dangerous malleability.
 Yet, BLS permits a diverse array of signature aggregation options far beyond any other known signature scheme, which makes BLS a preferred scheme for voting in consensus algorithms and for threshold signatures.

 Even though Schnorr signatures allow for signature aggregation, BLS signatures are much more efficient in some fashions.
-For this reason it will be one of the session keys that will be used by validators on the AXIASolar network and critical to the GRANDPA finality gadget.
+For this reason it will be one of the session keys that will be used by validators on the AXIA network and critical to the GRANDPA finality gadget.

 ## Resources

-- [Key discovery attack on BIP32-Ed25519](https://forum.axiacoin.org/t/key-recovery-attack-on-bip32-ed25519/44) - Forum post detailing a potential attack on BIP32-Ed25519.
+- [Key discovery attack on BIP32-Ed25519](https://forum.AXIA.org/t/key-recovery-attack-on-bip32-ed25519/44) - Forum post detailing a potential attack on BIP32-Ed25519.
 A motivation for transition to the sr25519 variant.
-- [Account signatures and keys in AXIASolar](https://forum.axiacoin.org/t/account-signatures-and-keys-in-axiasolar/70) - Original forum post by Web3 researcher Jeff Burdges.
+- [Account signatures and keys in AXIA](https://forum.AXIA.org/t/account-signatures-and-keys-in-AXIA/70) - Original forum post by Web3 researcher Jeff Burdges.
 - [Are Schnorr signatures quantum computer resistant?](https://bitcoin.stackexchange.com/questions/57965/are-schnorr-signatures-quantum-computer-resistant/57977#57977)

 ## Appendix A: On the security of curves